mohameddaoud2001/monitoring_tunisian_government-/readme.md

 | PUT    | `/api/v1/expenses/<id>`        | Update an expense                                                             |
 | DELETE | `/api/v1/expenses/<id>`        | Delete an expense                                                             |

-**Note:**  This is a basic outline.
-Refer to the Swagger UI documentation (usually available at `/api/v1/swagger-ui` when the app is running) for detailed information about request/response formats, parameters, and authentication requirements.

 ## Security